10 Things to Do in the Lisbon City Center

 - Below this green lung is the Patriarchal Reservoir, an octagonal-shaped tank and a fundamental piece of the aqueduct that supplies the city.
 If you want to visit it, I recommend you consult the website of the Water Museum.

 - In Lisbon, you always have a scenic spot just around the corner.
 In the Bairro Alto, the most famous belvederes are two: São Pedro de Alcântara (Rua de São Pedro de Alcântara) and Santa Catarina (Esplanada Adamastor).
-The latter is very busy in the evenings.
+The latter is very busy at night.

-10. Finish the day in a traditional restaurant
+10. End the day at a traditional restaurant

-One of the attractions of Lisbon is its rich gastronomy.
+One of Lisbon's attractions is its rich gastronomy.
 The Portuguese capital has many establishments that offer traditional dishes without having to spend an arm and a leg.
 In the list below you will find some of the most famous destinations:

 - Floresta das Escadinhas, an authentic restaurant in the heart of the tourist area.
-Its specialty is grilled fish and you cannot leave without having tried the sardines or the grilled octopus.
-In addition, the restaurant stands out for its service (Rua de Santa Justa 3).
+Its specialty is grilled fish and you cannot leave without trying the sardines or the grilled octopus.
+In addition, the restaurant stands out for its service (Rua de Santa Justa 3)

 - Chapitô à Mesa, a unique place worth a visit.
-The restaurant is an annex of a circus school and is located a stone's throw from the castle.
+The restaurant is an annex of a circus school and is located two steps from the castle.
 In addition to quality Portuguese dishes, ** many customers choose it to dine overlooking a splendid panorama of the city** (Costa do Castelo 7).